-Although the quotation below on which our discussion is based comes from an introductory guide to Augustine and his philosophy, our main focus here is in fact compatibilism and not Augustine.
+Although the quotation below comes from an introductory guide to Augustine, our main focus is compatibilism and not Augustine.

 (1) Augustine’s later reliance on the concepts of grace and original sin turn him into a determinist of the theological variety.
 Theological determinists hold that everything we do is caused by antecedent conditions, ultimately traceable to God.
 Although the later Augustine is clearly a theological determinist, it is more accurate to attribute to him the “soft” version of determinism known as compatibilism.
 Compatibilism is the view that, although all human actions are caused by antecedent conditions, it is still appropriate to call some of them “free.”